OpenHFT/Chronicle-Map/README.md

 ### Tuning Chronicle Map with Large Data

-Generally speaking Chronicle Map is slower then ConcurrentHashMap for a small number of entries, but for a large number of entries ConcurrentHashMap doesn't scale as well as Chronicle Map, especially when you start running low on heap.
+Generally speaking `ChronicleMap` is slower then ConcurrentHashMap for a small number of entries, but for a large number of entries ConcurrentHashMap doesn't scale as well as Chronicle Map, especially when you start running low on heap.
 ConcurrentHashMap quickly becomes unusable whereas Chronicle Map can still work when it is 20 times the size of a ConcurrentHashMap with an Out of Memory Error.

-For example with a heap of 3/4 of say 32 GB main memory, you might get say 100 million entries but when using most of the heap you might see 20-40 second gc pauses with Chronicle Map you could have 1000 million entries and see < 100 ms pauses (depending on your disk subsystem and how fast you write your data)
+For example with a heap of 3/4 of say 32 GB main memory, you might get say 100 million entries but when using most of the heap you might see 20-40 second gc pauses with `ChronicleMap` you could have 1000 million entries and see < 100 ms pauses (depending on your disk subsystem and how fast you write your data)